New York (New York City / Manhattan), NY - New York University (NYU)

 Tuesday, Wednesday, Thursday | Time: 12:00 pm-2:00 pm | Four college credits.

-This course is for pre-college students who want exposure to the craft at a beginner's level.
+New this summer, this course is for pre-college students who want exposure to the craft of journalism at a beginner’s level, but with the added benefit of an in-house specialist offering ESL assistance to international students.
 It's a class in gathering and writing the news, including news evaluation, reporting and writing techniques, and specialized beats, with New York City, especially Downtown New York and its nearby Brooklyn neighbors, as the lab.
 It's designed to provide extensive practice.
 It covers how reporters are assigned stories, how stories are planned and written, and journalism ethics and responsibilities.
 Students report and write stories under newsroom conditions.
 For students with and without prior journalism studies or experience.
-With multimedia support

 The Personal Essay